How can our collective knowledge be in service to life?

 For research to consistently and effectively flow in service to social and ecological thriving, we need to transcend organisational and disciplinary silos, current incentive structures and understandings of who holds knowledge.
 This can enable and activate coherent research collaborations that both facilitate deep thinking and allow that thinking to guide action critically needed in practice.

-Through our work with Collaborative Research Ecosystems, we are focused on both organising research in service of regeneration and unearthing research approaches that serve the wellbeing of people and planet by centring life, diversity and collaboration.
-This includes multi-sector collaborations to conduct and translate research, align incentives and resources with regenerative purposes and consider the role of relationality and systemic connection in research practices.
+We are focused on both organising research in service of regeneration and unearthing research approaches that serve the wellbeing of people and planet by centring life, diversity and collaboration.

 What we're asking